 In 1917, after the United States entered World War I, the Pamunkey objected to plans by local draft boards to force tribal members into the US military.
 Because the Pamunkey were not citizens, they were not taxed and they could not vote - and based on the Civil War precedent, they could not be drafted.
 They chose to highlight their diminished status by objecting to being drafted to fight for a government in which they had no political voice or representation.

-On August 25, 1917, Chief George Cook testified that:7
+On August 25, 1917, Chief George Cook testified that:8

 Native Americans born in the United States were finally classified as US citizens after the US Congress passed the Indian Citizenship Act on June 2, 1924.
 At the time, 40% of Native Americans in the United States were still "Indians not taxed" and therefore not citizens.
-The language in the Indian Citizenship Act was succinct:9
+The language in the Indian Citizenship Act was succinct:10

 With passage of the Dawes Act in 1887, Federal policy was to assimilate Native Americans into society and eliminate their unique status as "Indians not taxed."
 That created a conflict with the social agenda of Virginia's white leaders.

 The same year the US Congress passed the Indian Citizenship Act, the Virginia General Assembly passed the Racial Integrity Act.
 Virginia's Jim Crow laws, passed after the Civil War, legalized segregation by race.
 A person's classification determined which schools they could attend, which bathrooms/water fountains they could use, and especially who they could marry and produce children.
+The laws were designed to segregate non-whites from having social interactions with whites, with everyone designated as either "White" or "Colored."

 Walter Plecker, the State Registrar of Vital Statistics, led the implementation of the Racial Integrity Act.
 He tried to force local officials to classify everyone as either White or Colored, eliminating the designation as Indian whenever possible.
 By his interpretation of family histories and assessment of physical characteristics, all Native Americans in Virginia had at least "one drop" of African blood.